 Similar concepts can be found in other cuisines, like the Spanish pisto manchego — possibly brought over by the Muslims who occupied the Iberian peninsula for 800 years.

-For my recipe I have gathered inspiration from several versions, and the addition of queso de freir (pan-fried halloumi in the original at MantaRay Restaurant, see photo further above) works so well that I think it should be a permanent addition to shakshukas everywhere.
+For my recipe, I have gathered inspiration from several versions, and the addition of queso de freir (pan-fried halloumi in the original at MantaRay Restaurant, see photo further above) works so well that I think it should be a permanent addition to shakshuka everywhere.

 - Also read: Rice with Lentils and Fried Onions – In Israel, Part 1

 - Also read: Eggplant and Eggs Pita Sandwich (Sabich) – In Israel, Part 3